The message passed to Mercury,

 (“The Goopy Ghost at Valentine's Day”)

 Fun fright nights can be created around a circus of themes.
 The limits of grossness, fright and horror need not be reached.
-Stories can work for listeners of all ages.
+Stories work for listeners of all ages.
 A fantastical story may frighten just a little.

 Parental caution, guidance and accompaniment are not required.
 The Motion Picture Association of American Film Rating System would not rate wildly imaginative, goopy fun as PG-13 or R.